Armanjafari/blog/README.md

 **php artisan migrate**
 **php artisan db:seed**

-# Note
+# Note  #
-this project isnt work for you becuse Laravel authentication controller had changes and you should put this on **view** functions in the auth controllers :
+this project isnt work for you becuse Laravel authentication controller had changes and you should put this on **view** function in the auth controllers :

 **cats = Categories::all();**
 **view ('viewfile', ['cats' => $cats])**